Best free cloud storage of 2023

 Whatever you're doing, we found Google Drive to be intuitive and easy-to-use.
 The browser view is straightforward, and the Android and iOS apps have a similar design and layout, allowing you to switch between them without any issues.
 We've previously been less than impressed by Google Drive's desktop apps, but these days they're as easy to operate as the rest of the range.

-We have some Drive concerns.
-Its backup features are relatively basic, for instance.
+We do have some concerns.
+Its backup features are relatively basic, for instance, at least without an accompanying desktop app.
 There's no built-in end-to-end encryption, which means in theory Google could see your files.
 And Google doesn't have the best reputation for privacy, an issue when you're talking about something as sensitive as cloud storage.

-Still, on balance we think Google Drive is one of the best free cloud storage services, and it's well worth a place on your file-sharing shortlist.
+On balance, however, we think that Google Drive is one of the best free cloud storage services, and one of the cheapest to invest in down the line, so it's well worth a place on your file-sharing shortlist.

 Read our full Google Drive review.